msoe-dise-project/base-services-setup/README.md

 When services are shut down and then restarted, they will not maintain their state -- they will be reset.

-Portainer is installed and can be used to view the statuses of and manage the services.
+Portainer is included and can be used to view the statuses of and manage the services.
 Point your web browser at [localhost:9443](https://localhost:9443).

 The default admin usernames and passwords are: